microsoft/ebpf-for-windows/docs/tutorial.md

 > netsh add helper %windir%\system32\ebpfnetsh.dll
 ```

-# 5. Running eBPF on Windows
+# 5. Verifying eBPF programs on Windows

+Normally verification happens at the time an eBPF program is submitted to be loaded.
+That can be done,
+but in this tutorial, we'll just do verification _without_ needing to load the program.
+This allows this
+tutorial to be done on any machine, not just one with the eBPF driver installed into the kernel.

 **Step 1)** Enumerate sections